How to select the right DC Power Supply for DC Motors?

 Brushed DC motors

-With this type of motor, the magnets are stationary, and the coil rotate.
+With this type of motor, the magnets are stationary and the coil rotates.
 Electricity is transferred to the rotating coil by the use of “brushes”.
 The advantages of this type of motor are low initial cost and easy speed control.

 When the power is interrupted, the motor coil will act like an inductor and will try to continue to produce current, effectively becoming an inverted voltage source.
 This will apply a reverse polarity to the power supply and can cause damage to the motor.
 (Back EMF – Electro-Magnetic Flux)